 - Drying the oats correctly.
 This is the key to a crunchy granola.
 The oats are coated with a warm mix of olive oil and maple syrup mixed with brown sugar.
 This sticky mess is then baked at a low temperature (very important) to dry the wet mixture, resulting in a caramelized granola that hardens and becomes crunchy as it cools down.

 - Baking pan.
 The type of pan/amount of oat mixture ratio is important.
-I use sheet pans or cookie sheets, so the granola is spread as much as it can and is more easily dried before it colors too much.
+I use sheet pans or cookie sheets so the granola is spread as much as possible and is more easily dried before it colors too much.
 A golden color is great and good for the caramel flavor, but it should be dried further.
-If you put too much oat mixture in a smaller pan it will take too long to dry out and stay crunchy.
+If you put too much oat mixture in a smaller pan, it will take too long to dry out and stay crunchy.

 - When to take it out of the oven.
 Follow the time given in the recipe, and stir it a few times during the baking time.
-It will still feel wet when you take it out of the oven, but it will harden as it cools.
-You'll get the hang of it when you start making it regularly.
-Because you will.
-One batch of homemade crack granola and there's no turning back.
+It will still feel wet when you remove it from the oven, but it will harden as it cools.
+You'll get the hang of it when you start making it regularly because you will.
+One batch of homemade crack granola, and there's no turning back.
 You're spoiled for life.

 Related recipes you might like: